- 1 Medicinal benefits of yarrow (Achillea millefolium L. )

 Internal use remedies with yarrow herb

-– Astringent and anti- diarrheic: Being very rich in tannins, as well as chamazulene and apigenin, bestows it anti-diarrhoeic and astringent properties.
-Very useful when having diarrhoea or colitis.
+- Astringent and anti- diarrheic: Being very rich in tannins, as well as chamazulene and apigenin, bestows it anti-diarrheic and astringent properties.
+Very useful when having diarrhea or colitis.
 (Infusion of a tea spoonful of floral summits by each glass of water.
 Drink a couple of cups a day.)

 High in tannins, chamazulene, apigenin, and luteolin that give it astringent properties.
 The powder of yarrow can be inhaled through the nose to treat nosebleed.
 (Inhale a speck of dust made by grinding the dry plant)